-Matching platforms, such as ride-sharing apps or auction websites, have the potential to transform markets by reducing consumer search costs and matching users to lower-cost service providers (Gehrig, 1993; Bakos, 1997; Brown and Goolsbee, 2002; Cramer and Krueger, 2016; Farronato and Fradkin, 2018; Gaineddenova, 2022).
-In markets for public services, matching platforms may also be an effective tool for addressing externalities exacerbated by market frictions (Johnson and Lipscomb, 2021; Deutschmann et al., 2021).
-When launching these services, firms and governments may rely on short-term discounts or subsidies to jump-start consumer adoption.
+In this paper, I study the longer-run dynamics of household adoption of a publiclyprovided matching platform in response to repeated short-term subsidies.
+Matching platforms, such as ride-sharing apps or auction websites, have the potential to transform markets by reducing consumer search costs and matching users to lower-cost service providers (Gehrig, 1993; Bakos, 1997; Brown and Goolsbee, 2002; Cramer and Krueger, 2016; Farronato and Fradkin, 2022; Gaineddenova, 2022).
+In markets for public services, matching platforms may also be an effective tool for addressing externalities exacerbated by market frictions (Johnson and Lipscomb, 2021; Deutschmann et al., 2024a).